Danthree Logo

 DefinitionRoughness Map

-A roughness map is a gray value texture that specifies in physically based rendering (PBR ) how strongly light is scattered at each point of a surface.
+A roughness map is a gray value texture that is used in physically based rendering (PBR) specifies how strongly light is scattered at each point of a surface.

 The roughness map thus replaces the previously used "specular gloss value" and ensures that materials react consistently in every HDR lighting setup.